guerra-antonio/DeepPhysics-Nets/README.md

    A neural network designed to classify whether a two-qubit quantum state is entangled or not.
 The model provides an efficient and automated approach to identifying entanglement, a key resource in quantum computing and quantum communication.

 3. **Physics-Informed Neural Networks (PINNs) for Differential Equations in Physics**
-   This project leverages PINNs to solve various differential equations critical in physics:
+   This project leverages PINNs to solve some important differential equations in physics:
    - **Schrödinger Equation**: Solves the time evolution of quantum states.
    - **Helmholtz Equation**: Simulates the spatial evolution of electromagnetic waves.
    - **Wave Equation**: Models the behavior of waves in different media.